Tahlia McGrath's three acts

 Australia’s batting dominance was sealed, and McGrath played an important part in it.

 ACT II: ODI innings

 October 2020: 29* vs New Zealand at the Allan Border Field

 Three years after that patient knock in the Test, and a couple of years away from the setup, McGrath finally got her opportunity in the green and the gold.
-Australia were one win away from equalling the record set by Ricky Ponting’s team – 21 consecutive ODI wins.
+In October, Australia were one win away from equalling the record set by Ricky Ponting's team – 21 consecutive ODI wins.

 The allrounder replaced injured captain Meg Lanning in the XI and was slotted at No. 7 as Australia promoted their newest superstar Annabel Sutherland to No.3, to take over Lanning's batting spot.

 With only 15 balls remaining in the innings, McGrath went ballistic.
 Her former Adelaide Strikers’ captain Sophie Devine got a taste of her own medicine when McGrath hit two fours off her penultimate over.
 Rosemary Mair, who was New Zealand’s best bowler through the series, watched helplessly when Australia's No.7 tonked 19 runs off the final over.

 Even in the absence of their biggest superstars in Lanning and Ellyse Perry, Australia registered their highest ever ODI total against New Zealand.
 McGrath's contribution was not revolutionary in the scheme of things, but it gave the innings the impetus it required at the back end.
 She made the right noises when the opportunity came her way.
 With that knock, the 24-year-old put her hand up for the bigger role that she was about to get.

 Also Read: Tahlia McGrath, bowlers shine as Australia sneak home to multi-format series win

 October 2021: 42* vs India at the Carrara Oval